Project Title

 Food security exists when all people, at all times, have physical, social, and economic access to sufficient, safe, and nutritious food that satisfies their dietary needs and food preferences.

 The link between food and health is clear.
 Nutritious food can act as medicine, helping to prevent and manage disease.
 But too much food, too little food, food that is not nutritious, or food that is not culturally appropriate can have serious health consequences.
 NYHealth’s Healthy Food, Healthy Lives priority area works at the intersection of health and food to improve access to healthy and affordable foods, reduce food insecurity, and promote equity.
 To help leverage new and existing opportunities that promote promising policies and scale best practices, NYHealth issued a Request for Proposals (RFP), “Advancing Healthy Foods, Healthy Lives.”
 Through this RFP, NYHealth is supporting organizations across New York State working to improve food and nutrition quality; increase access to healthy and affordable food; and grow participation in food benefit and nutrition incentive programs.
-In 2021, NYHealth awarded the Research Foundation for the State University of New York a grant to participate in this initiative.
+In 2021, NYHealth awarded Rockefeller College of Public Affairs & Policy at the University at Albany (Research Foundation for the State University of New York) a grant to participate in this initiative.

-Under this grant, the Research Foundation for the State University of New York (SUNY) conducted research on food system localization efforts in New York municipalities and identified actionable steps to support vibrant food systems.
-SUNY filled a research gap by investigating the degree to which New York State municipalities have addressed local food system challenges; what guidance has helped communities transition to more localized, sustainable food systems; and the policy leverage points that are most effective.
+Under this grant, Rockefeller College conducted research on food system localization efforts in New York municipalities and identified actionable steps to support vibrant food systems.
+Rockefeller College filled a research gap by investigating the degree to which New York State municipalities have addressed local food system challenges; what guidance has helped communities transition to more localized, sustainable food systems; and the policy leverage points that are most effective.
 This research project addressed topics such as: whether municipal governments were currently employing food policies that are effective and deliberative; whether these policies reflected a long-term commitment to food systems that are affordable, equitable, and locally-based; which policies and practices resulted in a successful transition to a more localized food system; and how State and federal food policies would better serve local municipalities.
-SUNY identified best practices and broadly disseminate research results to spur sustained and robust change in local food systems.
+Rockefeller College identified best practices and broadly disseminate research results to spur sustained and robust change in local food systems.
+View the research brief.

 See a full list of grantees participating in this initiative.